Pyotr Nikolayevich Durnovo: Biography

-A graduate of the Imperial Naval School and the Military/Naval Law Academy, he served in the Ministry of Justice reaching the position of Assistant Procurator of the Kiev Court of Appeals, until transferring to the Ministry of the Interior in 1881.
+A graduate of the Naval Cadet Corps and the Alexander Military Law Academy, he served in the Ministry of Justice reaching the position of Assistant Procurator of the Kiev Court of Appeals, until transferring to the Ministry of the Interior in 1881.
 Durnovo was appointed Director of Police in 1884 and remained in that position until 1893 when he was forced to resign due to a disagreement between himself and the Spanish Ambassador to Russia involving the misuse of police powers.
 He was appointed to the Imperial Russian Governing Senate in 1893 where he distinguished himself.
 In 1900, he was appointed Assistant Minister of the Interior in charge of Posts and Telegraph services at the request of Sipiagin.
 He remained in this position until 1905 when he was appointed Minister of the Interior, on Witte's recommendation.

-In his book on the Russian Revolution of 1905, Leon Trotsky describes Durnovo's appointment by Witte to the post: "This most foul specimen of the Russian bureaucracy's foul mores, this thievish official whom even the unforgettable Alexander III himself was obliged to throw out with the energetic words: "remove this swine," this Durnovo was now brought out of the rubbish bin to provide a counterweight to the "liberal" Prime Minister in the capacity of Minister of Home Affairs. [...]
-Durnovo, the master of the situation, rolled up his sleeves and got on with his bloody work as the counter-revolution's butcher."
+In his book on the Russian Revolution of 1905, the Bolshevik revolutionary Leon Trotsky describes Durnovo's appointment by Witte to the post in a very negative light, calling him the "counter-revolution's butcher."

 Durnovo led campaigns against the freedom of the press during the 1905 Russian Revolution.